Brian-1402/insta-dynamo/dynamo_node/README.md

 - control panel
 - nodes (together they form the "ring")

+## Node state variables

+### hash ring class
+- stores the position hash value of virtual nodes
+- has a mapping of physical node id to virtual nodes
+- method to return

 ## Node API endpoints

 ### get ring info
 sent by: control panel
 received by: any node
 request content: none
-response content: hash ring object which has behaviour summary: node sends response back to control panel
+response content: hash ring object behaviour summary: node sends response back to control panel

 ### add_node
 sent by: control panel
 received by: existing node
-request content: ip, port and any other info about new node instance to be added to ring. response content: success if able to send "join_ring" request to the new node.
+request content: ip, port, and any other info about new node instance to be added to ring. response content: success if able to send "join_ring" request to the new node.
-behaviour: May have to make this blocking.
-But till when? till I get the join_ring response? or till every node gets updated hash ring info via gossip protocol maybe? reason for 2nd suggestion is to avoid adding multiple nodes before everyone has gotten updated range information.
-Maybe we can have high permission "seed nodes" where add_node endpoint only runs there, and we block this request until every other seed node is made aware.
-So we can ensure the property that seed nodes are always upto date on the hash ring information.
+working: call function to modify the hash ring state to include this node id, and return ok if it works.

 ### join_ring
 sent by: existing node